Meet Our Leadership Team

 Bio

-Darcie is a media consultant/writer, who when isn’t working loves traveling, cooking, hiking with her dogs, going to museums, live music, and theatre shows, cooking, Latin dancing, and volunteering.
+Darcie is a media consultant/writer who works with clients in healthcare, food, agriculture, education, and tourism.
+When not working she loves traveling, cooking, hiking, going to museums, live music, and theatre, cooking, Latin dancing, and volunteering.

 She is a recipient of the 40 Under 40 Award (Berkshire Community College 2016) and Alumni Association Award for Community Service & Citizenship Award (MCLA 2021) And is an alumnus of Berkshire Community College, Massachusetts College of Liberal Arts, and the University of Massachusetts, Amherst.
 And a graduate of the Berkshire Leadership Program (2015)